bhargavbvs/PrepBoost/Sprint1.md

 # What we accomplished (6/6 closed stories in sprint 1)

-Task 1- As a DevOps engineer, I want to set up version control, integrations with the SQLite database,
+Task 1- As a DevOps engineer, I want to set up version control, integrations with the SQLite database with GORM and set up Mux router for handlers.

 Task 2- As a frontend engineer, I want to setup React Project,

-PBI 3 - As a partygoer, I want to see list of parties going around me right now
+Task 3 - As a user, I want to create my profile in the